If you, like many tablet lovers, were hoping the iPad mini 6 would debut last holiday season, we bet you ended up somewhat disappointed.

-Thanks to some recent reliable rumors, we've just got a decent idea of not just when we'll see the next pint-sized Apple tablet, but what reasons it might give us to upgrade.
+Thanks to some reliable recent rumors, we've got a decent idea of not just when we'll see the next pint-sized Apple tablet, but what reasons it might give us to upgrade.
 The rumored changes, as we've seen them so far, range from a powerful new processor to a surprising new high-end display technology and/or redesign.

 Here's everything we know about the iPad mini 6 so far based on the leaks and rumors.

 Japanese site Mac Otakara has sourced information from Apple’s supply chain about the new iPad mini 6, and it looks like it could launch as soon as March (when we expect the new iPad Pro 2021 to debut).
 If that holds true, it would likely be at the rumored Apple March event on March 23.

 A research note from Apple analyst Ming-Chi Kuo says that Apple plans to release the iPad mini 6 in the first half of 2021.
 The iPad mini 5 came out in March 2019, which would place about 2 years in between iterations.
 Apple typically releases new iPads in March, so this would not be a surprise.

 A Korean blog named Naver, which doesn't have a strong track record for rumors and leaks, claims an iPad mini Pro is coming out in the second half of 2021.

 The iPad mini 6 will likely keep the $399 price we see in its predecessor.
 Apple has generally kept its tablets at the same price over the years, and the iPad mini starts with 64GB of storage, which gives it a better value proposition against the 32GB $329 iPad.

 The 256GB iPad mini costs $149 more, at $549, and that price-to-storage upgrade pattern also looks to continue.

 iPad mini 6 display: Mini-LED on the way